 The controller comes with a pre-installed DRAM module(s).
 You can upgrade or replace it when the bundled module malfunctions.

-- We strongly recommend you NOT to use the removed DRAM module from a failed controller of a different storage system. - Contact your system vendor to help you purchase the compatible DRAM modules.
+• We strongly recommend you NOT using the removed DRAM module from a failed controller of a different storage system.

 NOTE: Refer to section ESD Precautions for safety information.